-Mini vandePol Chair, Global Corporate Compliance +1 852 2846 2562 mini.vandepol@bakermckenzie.com
+Mini vandePol Chair, Global Corporate Compliance +1 852 2846 2562 mini.vandepol@bakermckenzie.com www.bakermckenzie.com

-© 2015 Baker & McKenzie.
+© 2017 Baker & McKenzie.
 All rights reserved.
 Baker & McKenzie International is a Swiss Verein with member law firms around the world.
 In accordance with the common terminology used in professional service organizations, reference to a "partner" means a person who is a partner, or equivalent, in such a law firm.
+Similarly, reference to an "office" means an office of any such law firm.